 Avoid over-feeding your pet.
 Just like in humans, obesity can lead to a large number of health problems like heart disease and an increased risk of stroke.
 Most dogs enjoy a measured amount of food twice a day, so don’t overindulge your favorite furry friend.
 A persistently overweight dog faces health risks just as do humans, so routinely providing too much food is actually harmful.

 Health problems can be the result in a dog that does not eat good quality food.
 Foods filled with fatty products and do not have sufficient protein are not recommended.
-A puppy, for example, should be fed food that is designed for dogs of that early development period.
+A , for example, should be fed food that is designed for dogs of that early development period.
 And the opposite is true for canines getting up in age – there is also food specifically to meet their health needs.

 With the right diets, dogs are designed to live fairly lengthy and quite contented lives.
 By doing your part with their nutritional needs, you can actually enhance both.